Effects of Molecular Composition and Chain Length on the Interfacial and Thermodynamic Properties of Cyclic and Linear Polymer Blends: Results and Discussion

-It helps to measure the blend's ability to store heat at constant volume\cite{A27}.
-It should also indicate energy fluctuations in the system, revealing phase transitions or specific heat behaviours.

-From Figure \ref{fig:Temp_Energy}, the smoothed temperature curves reveal fluctuations around a mean value, indicating how well the polymer system maintains thermal stability over time.
-The total energy trends reflects the stability of the energy states of the system, which helps to identify thermal equilibrium.
-After smoothing, the total energy (orange line) appears relatively stable over time.
-This stability indicates that the system is equilibrated and energy conservation is maintained.
-Small oscillations in the total energy show the interplay between kinetic and potential energy during the simulation.
+The smoothed temperature curves in Figures \ref{fig:Temp_Energy} and \ref{fig:Temp_Energy+} show fluctuations around a mean value, indicating how well the polymer system maintains thermal stability over time.
+The total energy trends reflect the stability of the energy states of the system, helping to identify thermal equilibrium.
+The total energy (orange line) appears relatively stable over time, indicating equilibration and energy conservation.
+Small oscillations in total energy show the interplay between kinetic and potential energy during the simulation.